SutirthaSaha/coding/04-binary-search.md

     while start <= end:
         mid = start + (end-start) // 2
+        # Check if mid is a peak element
         if (mid == 0 or arr[mid] > arr[mid-1]) and (mid == n-1 or arr[mid] > arr[mid+1]):
             return mid
+        # If the left neighbor is greater, then the peak must be on the left side
         elif mid > 0 and arr[mid] < arr[mid-1]:
             end = mid - 1
+        # If the right neighbor is greater, then the peak must be on the right side
         else:
             start = mid + 1
     return -1